emvouvakis/ChronoVault/README.md

 <br/>

+Everyone can find this app published [here](https://chronovault.streamlit.app/) 🚀

-To get started localy follow these steps:
+To get started locally follow the steps below: